 Cost: Free of charge (!!).
 Attendees will need to register to access the virtual conference materials.
 Registration is now open.
 See the "Register for the BigSurv20 Conference" link above.

-Program: The full program is currently being developed.
-However, to give you a hint of the virtual wonderfulness being planned for you, the BigSurv20 conference will have the following format:
+Program: The full program is online here.
+To give you a hint of the virtual wonderfulness being planned for you, the BigSurv20 conference will have the following format:

 - BigSurv20 will kickoff with a virtual live event on Friday, November 6th.
 Expect an exciting keynote address by Dr. Albert Ali Salah, Professor of Social and Affective Computing in the Department of Information and Computing Sciences at Utrecht University.
 The keynote will be followed by an overview of the exciting events planned for the following four Fridays and the first set of parallel sessions.